mevalerio/academic-cv/content/project/big-integrate-programme/index.md

 subtitle: 'Supply Chain Management and Community Wealth Building for South London SMEs'

 # Summary for listings and search engines
-summary: A fully funded supply chain management training programme for South London-based businesses and third sector organisations, focusing on procurement and social value through Community Wealth Building principles.
+summary: A £100,000 supply chain management training programme for South London-based businesses and third sector organisations, funded by the London Borough of Richmond upon Thames through the BIG South London partnership, focusing on procurement and social value through Community Wealth Building principles.

 # Link this project with posts, talks, or publications
 projects: []